Sbeltran16/Chirper/README.md

 1. AAU, I want to be able to log in to my account
 2. AAU, I want to be able to create posts, as well as delete them whenever I want.
 3. AAU, I want to be able to comment on a post whenever I want.
-4. AAU, I want to be able to like a post or comment.

 ## Trello Board
 https://trello.com/b/bXhG7QzA/chirper-trello-board